-It uses virtual machine scale sets in the background to scale up the availability of the micro services incase of an increased demand.
+It uses virtual machine scale sets in the background to scale up the micro services' availability in case of increased demand.

-Azure Service Fabric has node types which are used to define your workload types for example one node type for back end services and another for front end services.
+Azure Service Fabric has node types used to define your workload types, for example, one node type for back-end services and another for front-end services.

 To get started, search for an Azure Service Fabric resource in the portal.

 We click create and then give our Service Fabric Cluster a name and the administrator username and password.

 We then select our initial virtual machine scale set capacity.
 For production environments, It's recommended to have at least 5.
-When that is done, click on the last option which is for setting the key vault primary certificate.
+When that is done, click on the last option to set the key vault primary certificate.
 Notes on how to create a key vault are available here in one of my previous articles.

-The self-signed certificate is used to enable secure node to node communication (cluster authentication) within an Azure Service Fabric cluster and also allows authentication of management endpoints (server authentication) to a client endpoint which in our case is the browser.
+The self-signed certificate is used to enable secure node to node communication (cluster authentication) within an Azure Service Fabric cluster.
+It allows authentication of management endpoints (server authentication) to a client endpoint case is the browser.
 Note that the subject common name to the certificate should be the fully qualified domain name of your cluster.

-After creating and selecting our new certificate, we should then be able to go to the next page and create our node types as shown below.
+After creating and selecting our new certificate, we should then go to the next page and create our node types, as shown below.
 My first node type is the front end with 2 virtual machines and the back end with 3 virtual machines.

 We shall then leave all settings to their defaults in the next tabs, which are Security and Advanced, and then we create our cluster.